GPA

 Repetition dulls you; missing details hurts — deliberate design fatigue.

 After a clear, communities debate missed anomalies and speed routes.
-Simple rules, endless discussion — why the game keeps being referenced.
+Simple rules, endless discussion — one reason the game keeps being referenced.

 Streaming — "where's the anomaly?" with the chat

-Streamers drove a large share of discovery.
+Streamers drove a large share of discovery, and the design explains why.
+Everyone watches the same corridor; chat can spot an anomaly before the player does, or argue about whether to turn back.
 "Something wrong here?"
-"Do we go?" — chat turns into a live detective session focused on one screen.
+"Do we go?" — a live detective session on one screen.

 Not a one-month fad — "Exit 8-like" as genre shorthand